 The Duke of Cambridge presented three awards before delivering a short speech.
 The Tusk Award for Conservation is given to an emerging leader in conservation in recognition of their contribution to date.
 The Tusk Wildlife Ranger Award recognises the dedication and bravery of rangers working to protect Africa’s increasingly threatened wildlife.
 The Prince William Award for Conservation in Africa is a lifetime achievement award which commends outstanding dedication and contribution to conservation.

-For the Palace reception, Duchess brought back her Beulah London Yahvi Tailored Midi Dress that she first wore during a visit to Family Action in January 2019 to launch Family Line.
+For the Palace reception, The Duchess of Cmbridge brought back her Beulah London Yahvi Tailored Midi Dress that she first wore during a visit to Family Action in January 2019 to launch Family Line.

 The dress is available on Beulah London’s online store for £550.